Meet the Staff

 Pax Ressler, Minister of Music

 Pax is a Philadelphia-based performer, composer and theatre artist who grew up in the Mennonite Church.
 A love of hymns and singing in church inspired Pax to pursue a career in music.
-At Goshen College, they studied music education and went on to work as a music director and freelance theatre artist in Goshen, Indiana.
-Pax is now involved in the Philadelphia theatre scene, doing development work and creative projects for nonprofit theatre groups.
-They also freelance as a composer, writing choral and instrumental works for ensembles in Philadelphia and beyond.
-Pax is committed to transgender justice and operating in solidarity with other oppressed and marginalized communities.
-They see music as a powerful spiritual tool to promote social justice and build strong community connections.
+They studied music education and theatre at Goshen College in Goshen, Indiana.
+In addition to directing music at TAB, Pax works as a performer, composer, designer, and music director for Philadelphia theatre companies.
+They started writing music at the age of 10 and have written commissioned instrumental and choral works for ensembles in Philadelphia and beyond.
+Pax is queer and genderqueer; they are committed to queer and transgender justice, as well as operating in solidarity with other marginalized communities.
+They see music as a powerful spiritual practice to sing our desire for and commitment to social justice and to build strong community connections.

 Lisa Jacobs, Nursery Caregiver